Amphaal/SoundVitrine/README.md

 SoundVitrine is a web-app that hosts your local music library metadata. **It's like a reverse Spotify** !

 - Using [SoundBuddy](https://github.com/Amphaal/SoundBuddy) - its app counterpart - you can securely publish your 10k+ tunes library online in a matter of milliseconds⚡
-- Thanks to [SSE](https://en.wikipedia.org/wiki/Server-sent_events), you automatically broadcast to visitors what you are listening to in live on iTunes 🤯
+- Thanks to HTTP's [SSE](https://en.wikipedia.org/wiki/Server-sent_events) enabled by [Mercure](https://mercure.rocks/), you automatically broadcast to visitors what you are listening to in live on iTunes 🤯

 ## About
 This personal project is quite old, and started as an idea back in 2018.